openx/mobile-android-sdk-doc/info/android-in-app-bidding-listeners.md

 # In-App Bidding Listeners

-The tables below list the listener methods that In-App Bidding SDK supports for banner, interstitial and rewarded ads in **Google Ad Manager** and **Pure In-App Bidding** facades.
+The tables below list the listener methods that the In-App Bidding SDK supports for banner, interstitial, and rewarded ads in the **Google Ad Manager** and **Pure In-App Bidding** facades.

 ## BannerViewListener interface